 BEFORE LEAVING SITE

-- Obtain a final copy of stats sheets and remind SID to send results as requested by NCAA. - Confirm that the tournament director has everything taken care of, and remind him/her to complete surveys. - Call/email NCAA national office with quick report.
+- Remind SID to send results as requested by NCAA. - Confirm that the tournament director has everything taken care of, and remind to complete surveys. - Call/email NCAA national office with quick report.

 WITHIN 48 HOURS AFTER GAME